DentalTech/dentist/README.md

 ## Challenges Faced

-As this was my first solo Django Project, I faced a huge number of challenges.
-These included:
+As this was my first solo Django Project, I faced a huge number of challenges, and on quite a few occasions spent more than an hour figuring out a single line of code.
+Challenges and accomplishments included:

 - Learning my way around Django's Model-View-Template structure and figuring out all the different settings and URLs.